chark/scriptable-events/Documentation~/README.md

 # Documentation

 ## Samples
 The documented features can be imported as samples via [Unity Package Manager] from the [Samples~] directory.
-When stuck, check the corresponding sample:
+When stuck, make sure to checkout the corresponding sample:
 <p align="center">
   <img width="70%" src="samples.png"/>
 </p>

-You can also access the samples directly:
+You can also access the samples directly if you don't feel like importing them in your project:
 - [Simple Events]
 - [Events With Arguments]
 - [Custom Events]

 ## Getting Started
 The simplest use case of _Scriptable Events_ is when a system needs to be notified that something happened without providing any context.
 To do so, the following elements are needed:
-- _Simple Scriptable Event_ asset
+- _Simple Scriptable Event_ asset which holds the listeners and is used to trigger the event
-- _Simple Scriptable Event Listener_ component
+- _Simple Scriptable Event Listener_ component which reacts to an event being triggered

-### Without Code
+### Raising With Editor
-First, create a _Simple Scriptable Event_ asset by right-clicking in the project window and selecting _Create/Scriptable Event/Simple Scriptable Event_.
-The event asset can be renamed once created placed anywhere in the project:
+First, create a _Simple Scriptable Event_ asset by right-clicking in the _Project Window_ and selecting _Create/Scriptable Event/Simple Scriptable Event_.
+The event asset can be renamed placed anywhere in the project:
 <p align="center">
   <img width="70%" src="simple-scriptable-event-create.png"/>
 </p>

-Next, select a _GameObject_ in the scene and add a _Simple Scriptable Event Listener_ component:
+Next, create a new _GameObject_ in the scene and add a _Simple Scriptable Event Listener_ component:
 <p align="center">
   <img src="simple-scriptable-event-listener.png"/>
 </p>

-Once you've added a listener, do the following:
+Once you've added a listener component, do the following:
-- Insert your event asset into the _Scriptable Event_ field.
+- Insert your event asset into the _Scriptable Event_ field
-- In the _On Raised_ [Unity Event] field add the methods you'd like to be triggered by the event.
+- In the _On Raised_ [Unity Event] field, add the methods you'd like to be triggered by the event

-For example, if you need to turn off a set of lights your setup might look like the following (as seen in [Simple Events] sample):
+For example, if you need to turn off a set of lights, your setup might look like the following (as seen in [Simple Events] sample):
 <p align="center">
   <img src="simple-scriptable-event-listener-sample.png"/>
 </p>

 Now that you have your listener ready, you need to trigger the event.
 This can be done in the following ways:
-- Using a [Unity Event] and selecting a `SimpleScriptableEvent.Raise` method
+- Using a [Unity Event] and selecting the `SimpleScriptableEvent.Raise()` method
-- Selecting the event asset and clicking the _Raise_ button
+- Selecting the event asset and clicking the _Raise_ button (debug)
-- Selecting the event asset and clicking the _Raise_ button next to a specific listener
+- Selecting the event asset and clicking the _Raise_ button next to a specific listener (debug)

 <p align="center">
   <img hspace="2%" width="33%" src="simple-scriptable-event-raise-unity-event.png"/>
   <img hspace="2%" width="33%" src="simple-scriptable-event-raise.png"/>
 </p>

-### With Code
+### Raising With Code
-In most cases you'll need to raise events from your own code.
-The recommended way to do so is to define a [Unity Event] field and raise the event asset there.
-This will give the most flexibility:
+In most cases you'll need to raise events from your own components.
+The recommended way to do so is to define a [Unity Event] field and raise the event asset there as described previously.
+This approach will give the most flexibility, but will be harder to debug:
 ```cs
 using ScriptableEvents.Events;
 using UnityEngine;